Public Process

 The Problem: Opacity as Default

 Creative technologists face a structural problem: finished work is visible, but the reasoning that produced it disappears.
 Portfolios showcase polished artifacts while erasing the decision chains, false starts, and architectural debates that constitute the actual practice.[1]
 Sennett argues that craft knowledge resides not in the finished object but in the iterative dialogue between maker and material — a dialogue that traditional portfolios systematically suppress.
 The same asymmetry haunts open-source culture: code is public, but the reasoning behind the code remains private, locked in Slack threads and whiteboard photos that no reviewer will ever see.[2]
 Kelty's ethnography of free software communities reveals that the "recursive public" — people who maintain the very infrastructure through which they communicate — depends on transparent process documentation as a condition of participation.
-ORGAN V (Logos) was created to solve this problem: a dedicated organ within the eight-organ system whose sole purpose is making the work of building visible, structured, and citable.
+ORGAN V (LogosGreek: word/reason — the organ of essays, public discourse, and transparent process) was created to solve this problem: a dedicated organ within the eight-organ system whose sole purpose is making the work of building visible, structured, and citable.

 The Essay Collection

-The collection comprises 21 published essays totaling approximately 88,000 words, deployed as a static Jekyll site on GitHub Pages.
+The collection comprises 49 published essays totaling approximately 740,000 words, deployed as a static Jekyll site on GitHub Pages.
 These are not blog posts in the conventional sense — each essay is a structured, long-form account of a specific phase, decision, or methodology within the eight-organ system.[3]
-Schön's concept of "reflection-in-action" describes practitioners who think about what they are doing while doing it, and the essays follow this model: they were written during the sprints they describe, not after.
+Schön Donald Schön, educational theorist who distinguished reflection-in-action (thinking while doing) from reflection-on-action (thinking after doing) 's concept of reflection-in-action The practice of thinking critically about what you are doing while you are doing it, adjusting approach in real time rather than only in retrospect describes practitioners who think about what they are doing while doing it, and the essays follow this model: they were written during the sprints they describe, not after.
 The temporal proximity between action and documentation means the essays capture uncertainty, provisional reasoning, and the texture of real-time problem-solving that retrospective accounts inevitably smooth over.[4]
 Polanyi's insight that "we can know more than we can tell" is precisely the challenge: these essays attempt to make tacit architectural knowledge explicit by documenting it at the moment it is still active, before it becomes embedded and invisible.

 | Category | Count | Word Range | Example Topics |